BlobGAN: Spatially Disentangled Scene Representations: Experiments

 \subsection{Evaluating visual quality and diversity}

 Our model achieves perceptual realism competitive with previous work.
 In Table~\ref{tab:fid}, we report FID~\cite{heusel2017gans} as well as improved precision and recall ~\cite{kynkaanniemi2019improved}, which capture realism and diversity of samples.
 Bedroom images generated by our model appear more realistic than StyleGAN's~\cite{karras2019style}, but less diverse.
 We hypothesize this is due to the design of our representation, which rejects strange scene configurations that cannot be modeled by blobs.
-Interestingly, when trained on the challenging union of multiple LSUN indoor scene categories, {\em BlobGAN outperforms StyleGAN2 on all metrics, including FID}.
-Please see \arxivoreccv{\ref{app:otherdatasets}}{Appendix A} for details.
+When trained on the challenging union of multiple LSUN indoor scene categories, {\em BlobGAN outperforms StyleGAN2}, indicating an ability to scale to harder data.
+See \arxivoreccv{\ref{app:otherdatasets}}{Appendix A} for details.